UKCloud/documentation/articles/managed-services/man-monitoring-faq.md

 ### What technologies do you use?

-UKCloud uses the same technologies we use in house to monitor events across our public clouds to deliver our Managed Monitoring service, providing you with the confidence that well proven and understood technologies are being use to underpin this service
+UKCloud uses the same technologies we use in house to monitor events across our public clouds to deliver our Managed Monitoring service, providing you with the confidence that well proven and understood technologies are being use to underpin this service.

-This service also leverages the benefits of AIOps (see below)
+This service also leverages the benefits of AIOps (see below).

 ### What is AIOps?
-The term “AIOps” stands for “artificial intelligence for IT operations.
+The term “AIOps” stands for “artificial intelligence for IT operations".
 AIOps platforms utilise big data, modern machine learning and other advanced analytics technologies to directly and indirectly enhance IT operations (monitoring, automation and service desk) functions with proactive, personal and dynamic insight.
 AIOps platforms enable the concurrent use of multiple data sources, data collection methods, analytical (real-time and deep) technologies, and presentation technologies.

 ### Do I get access to a dashboard or reports?